Harvest VISTA Program

 Our Harvest VISTA program acts as an incubator and catalyst, utilizing a team of AmeriCorps VISTA to work with farmers to build sustainable gleaning and produce recovery programs that have minimal impact on their business model.
 This includes coordinating volunteer groups to glean and harvest produce, addressing issues and challenges related to supply chain management – like the transportation and distribution of gleaned produce.
 All gleaned produce, which is nutritionally dense and locally grown, is distributed to food insecure populations through our food bank partners.

 Since 2009, the Harvest VISTA program has supported the development of more than 50 unique produce recovery projects.
 In that time, the program has overseen more than 100 dedicated Harvest VISTA members who have gleaned and distributed nearly five million pounds of fresh fruits and vegetables, engaged more than 1,200 new farmers in hunger relief efforts, all with the help of 20,000 volunteers.
 And that’s just the beginning: the Harvest VISTA model builds programs that are sustainable and scalable.
 The positive impact of these programs will benefit communities and individuals for years to come.

 Questions?
-Please contact Chris LaRoche, Harvest VISTA Program Director
+Please contact Maria Mendez-Francisco, Harvest VISTA Program Director

 NOTE: This video was created prior to our name change from “Rotary First Harvest” to our new name “Harvest Against Hunger.”